golanlevin/DrawingWithMachines/assignments/04_line/README.md

 # Assignment 4: *Line*

-This Assignment has three components, and is due at the beginning of class on Tuesday 2/6:
+This Assignment has three components, and is due at the beginning of class on **Tuesday February 6th**:

 * 4a.
 Reading on Computational Drawing (*30 minutes, 10 points*)
 * 4b.
 A Quartet of Line Exercises (*2 hours, 40 points*)